 - a.
 Commercial and industrial loans include loans to businesses for general commercial purposes and include permanent and short-term working capital, machinery and equipment financing, and may be either in the form of lines of credit, demand, or term loans.
-Some commercial and industrial loans may be unsecured to higher-rated customers, but the majority of these loans are secured by the borrower's accounts receivable, inventory and machinery and equipment and in many loans, the collateral also includes the business real estate or the business owner's personal real estate or assets.
+Some commercial and industrial loans may be unsecured to higher-rated customers, but the majority of these loans are secured by the borrower's accounts receivable, inventory and machinery and equipment.
+The collateral may also include the business real estate or the business owner's personal real estate or assets.
 Commercial and industrial loans have credit exposure since they are more susceptible to risk of loss during a downturn in the economy as borrowers may have greater difficulty in meeting their debt service requirements and the value of the collateral may decline. - b.
-Obligations of state and political subdivisions in the U.S. These loans are generally pledged by the full faith, credit and taxing power of the governmental entity. - c.
-Commercial construction and land development loans are also included in this segment.
-The risk of loss on these loans is contingent on the assessment of the property's value at the completion of the project, which should exceed the property's construction costs.
-A number of factors can negatively affect the project during the construction phase such as cost overruns, delays in completing the project, competition, and real estate market conditions which may change based on the supply of similar properties in the area.
-If the collateral value at the completion of the project is not sufficient to cover the outstanding loan balance, repayment of the loan would potentially need to rely on other repayment sources, including the guarantors of the project or other collateral securing the loan.
+Obligations of state and political subdivisions in the U.S. loans are generally backed by the full faith, credit and taxing power of the governmental entity.